moxious/neo4j-serverless-functions/README.md

 - Have a Google Cloud project
 - Have `gcloud` CLI installed
 - Enable the Cloud Functions API on that project.
+- Enable the Secrets Manager API
+- Create a service account with access to APIs above

 ## Setup